Pet nutrition and healthy weight

 Helping pet owners prevent pet obesity

-Our researchers teamed up with data scientists and veterinarians at Whistle and the University of Aberdeen to study the number of calories dogs of different shapes and sizes typically burn.
-The new Whistle algorithm can now calculate personalised food portions for each individual dog wearing a Whistle activity monitor.
-Read more about this story on Whistle’s website.
+Our researchers teamed up with data scientists and veterinarians at Kinship Partners, Inc and the University of Aberdeen to study the number of calories dogs of different shapes and sizes typically burn.
+The new WHISTLE™ algorithm can now calculate personalised food portions for each individual dog wearing a WHISTLE activity monitor.
+Read more about this story on the WHISTLE website.

 Visit our resources page to learn how to help your pet stay at a healthy weight.

-Read more about our ambition to advance preventive pet health.
+Read more about our ambition to advance preventive pet healthcare.

 If you asked me to name the greatest health challenges facing our pets today, obesity would be top of the list.
 Currently more than half of all pets in the US and UK are considered overweight or obese, making it a hugely common and concerning problem.

 Currently, around half of the UK's pet dogs and cats are considered overweight[i], and has been identified by the veterinary profession as a major health and welfare concern.
-Indeed, in a recent that I collaborated on with Mars Petcare's WALTHAM Centre for Pet Nutrition, there was an association be
+Indeed, in a recent that I collaborated on with Mars Petcare's Waltham Petcare Science Institute, there was an association